-Terry Ziegler, GM of the T-Pro Optimum TPO product line at Blacksmith Applications, spoke with Martech Zone to give them the scoop on how small changes in CPG event planning can lead to big results in trade promotion performance.
+Terry Ziegler, Blacksmith Applications TPO expert, spoke with Martech Zone to give them the scoop on how small changes in CPG event planning can lead to big results in trade promotion performance.
 These wins put points on the board for both manufacturers and retailers, so read on to learn about the big benefit of small change.

 The consumer goods sector is a space where large investments and high volatility often result in grand shifts in the name of effectiveness and profitability.
 Industry giants like Unilever, Coca-Cola, and Nestle have recently announced reorganization and re-strategizing to spur growth and cost savings.